minoh0201/MetaCompare/README.md

 #### Option 2

-You can directly install and run trimmomatic (https://github.com/timflutre/trimmomatic), IDBA-UD (https://github.com/loneknightpy/idba) and prodigal (https://github.com/hyattpd/Prodigal) to process your raw reads inorder to get the inputs.
+You can directly install and run trimmomatic (https://github.com/timflutre/trimmomatic), IDBA-UD (https://github.com/loneknightpy/idba) and prodigal (https://github.com/hyattpd/Prodigal) to process your raw reads in order to get the inputs.

 ### Running